MarkSnyderJNPR/AWS_Control_Tower_vSRX/README.md

 >>>>![](./img/inst/oaddorg3.png)

->>>> From both method above, the child organizational unit is registered with Control Tower.
+>>>> From both methods above, the child organizational unit is registered with Control Tower.
 >>>>![](./img/inst/oaddorg4.png)

 >>> ###### Creating new accounts for the new child Organizational Units